 Issues related to LTC wellness benefits

-7/22/2021 exposed draft
+7/22/2021 exposed draft with 10/04/21 edits

+Objective:

+The objective of this paper is to increase clarity to regulators, insurance companies, and interested parties regarding issues related to innovative long-term care wellness programs.

 Background:

 Stand-alone long-term care insurance is a unique industry, in that higher-than-expected claims’ costs have resulted in substantial rate increases for consumers and financial losses and in some cases solvency concerns for insurance companies.

-Technology firms are developing approaches that could be used by insurance companies to potentially prevent or lower the severity of LTC claims and improve health outcomes in a space called “LTC wellness”.
-Examples of these early interventions include:
+Firms are developing technological and other approaches that could be used by insurance companies to potentially prevent, delay, or lower the severity of LTC claims and improve health outcomes in a space called “LTC wellness”.
+Examples of these early, pre-insurance-claim interventions include:

 Fall prevention programs;